-TADYA (Tahtacıörencik Village Ecological Living Collective) is consists of a group of villagers and facilitators in the Tahtacıörencik Village of the Güdül district in Ankara, founded in Fabruary 2014.
+TADYA (Tahtacıörencik Village Ecological Living Collective) consists of a group of villagers and facilitators in the Tahtacıörencik Village of the Güdül district in Ankara, founded in Fabruary 2014.
 It is a local solidarity-based collective, coupled with a non-profit association, which is, Four Seasons Ecological Living Association, also founded in 2014.

 Tahtacıörencik village is located at the skirts of Köroğlu mountains, which hosts a sylvan ecosystem with a rich bio-diversity, incuding large mammals like bears, wolves, bears as well as rare praybirds like the black vulture.
 Süvari River, which is one of the cleanest water courses of Ankara, runs trough the territories of the village.
 There are many families who practice agriculture with traditional methods, and willing to produce more, conditional to marketing opportunites.

-The TADYA collective aims at (i) promoting agroecological principles and methods, centrally including permaculture and other nature-friendly farming approaches, (ii) preserving natural and agricultural biodiversity and resources, including heirloom seeds and local cultural assets, (iii) promoting small-scale family farming and facilitating community-supported agriculture, and (iv) fostering social connections by bridging urban and rural populations.
+The TADYA collective aims at (i) promoting agroecological principles and methods, centrally including permaculture and other regenerative farming approaches, (ii) preserving natural and agricultural biodiversity and resources, including heirloom seeds and local cultural assets, (iii) promoting small-scale family farming and facilitating community-supported agriculture, and (iv) fostering social connections by bridging urban and rural populations.
 Its core values include harmony with nature, solidarity, social inclusion, and horizontal organization.

 As TADYA is a member of the Ankara-based PGS group DBB (The Natural Food, Conscious Nutrition Group), producers who take part in the collective have access to direct-selling opportinities to DBB members.

 TADYA coordinates its efforts with similar groups and NGOs all over Turkey, including Güneşköy, Çiğdemim and Kırsal Çevre associations in Ankara.
 It is part of Buğday Association’s heirloom seed network.
 Being a host in HelpX and Workaway, we have until now received more than 25 visitors from all around the world, sharing skills and experiences.
-TADYA is associated with the National Network of CSAs, as well as Mediterranean Network of Local- and Solidarity-Based Partnerships, coordinated by the International Network of Community-Supported Agriculture (URGENCI) , Terre & Humanisme (France), and RIAM (Morocco).
+TADYA is associated with the National Network of CSAs, as well as Mediterranean Network of Local- and Solidarity-Based Partnerships for Agroecology, coordinated by the International Network of Community-Supported Agriculture (URGENCI) , Terre & Humanisme (France), and RIAM (Morocco).

 Members of the collective, before and after its foundation in February 2014, have been involved in various activities related to ecological development of the Tahtacıörencik Village and building relations with other organizations.
 These include: